• Skip to primary navigation

 • Heat wok or pan on medium-high heat.
 Add 1 tablespoon neutral oil and then add chopped onions and minced garlic.
 Once garlic starts browning, add minced pork.
 Stir fry for 5 minutes and break apart the pork.

-• Add 1 tablespoon shaoxing cooking wine, soybean paste sauce, ketchup, oyster sauce, chicken bouillon and teriyaki sauce to the minced pork.
+• Add shaoxing cooking wine, soybean paste sauce, ketchup, oyster sauce, chicken bouillon, soy sauce and sugar to the minced pork.
 Mix together and fry for 5 more minutes.
-Continue to break apart the minced until it all separates!
+Continue to break apart the minced pork until it all separates!

-• Open a can of beer and add 3/4 cup of beer to the minced pork.
+• Open a can of beer and add 1½ cup (use standard measuring cup or pour out ¾ of the can) beer to the minced pork.
 Cover and cook for 20 more minutes on low-medium heat.
 (Braising Step)

-• Add 3/4 cup of beer to the minced pork and cook for 10 more minutes on medium heat (keep uncovered! to thicken the sauce).
+• Cook for 10 more minutes on medium heat UNCOVERED to thicken the sauce.

 • Fry your eggs in a pan.
 Then, serve minced pork with hot rice and a sunny side egg.
 Feel free to add some furikake or togarashi on top.
 Hope you enjoy!